altaga/Savera/README.md

 ## React Native Implementation:

-Durante el hackathon notamos que la compatibilidad con el framework de React Native no estaba implementado correctamente ya que requeria la instalacion de un framework adicional llamado [Expo](https://expo.dev/).
-Sin embrgo nosotros logramos la implementacion en proyectos de React Native puro al utilizar un [Native NodeJS Server](https://github.com/nodejs-mobile/nodejs-mobile-react-native) corriendo en paralelo.
+During the hackathon we noticed that support for the React Native framework was not implemented correctly as it required the installation of an additional framework called [Expo](https://expo.dev/).
+However, we achieved the implementation in pure React Native projects by using a [Native NodeJS Server](https://github.com/nodejs-mobile/nodejs-mobile-react-native) running in parallel.

 <img src="https://i.ibb.co/f2gK4BG/image.png" style="margin-top:30px;margin-bottom:50px;">

-Ademas al tener un servidor de NodeJS en paralelo disponemos de todo el modulo crypto sin necesidad de ocupar alternativas de React Native, asi aligerando el peso de la App y mejorando la experiencia de usuario al descargar la Wallet.
+In addition, by having a NodeJS server in parallel, we have the entire crypto module without needing to use React Native alternatives, thus lightening the weight of the App and improving the user experience when downloading the Wallet.

 All technical implementations for this tab are included here.